 Tailored Learning for Success

-With a focus on the whole child and individual learning styles, the program is designed to provide the specific interventions needed to help them reach their full potential.
-Research based strategies and best practices along with explicit instruction are used to support students.
+With a focus on the whole child and individual learning styles, the LEAD Program is designed to provide the specific interventions needed for each student to thrive.
+Our specialists use research-based strategies and best practices along with explicit instruction to support students in a targeted way.
+This personalized approach addresses learning challenges directly, leading to greater confidence and long-term academic gains.
 Current LEAD students will have first priority for available sessions.

 Professional Team